<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://fuzzyco.com/news/running/running_headphones.html" />
+<link rel="alternate" type="text/html" href="https://fuzzyco.com/news/fam-the/patricia-bane-reid.html" />

 <author>